Shinji Maejima

 Shinji Maejima (前嶋 信次, Maejima Shinji) was a Japanese orientalist.

 Biography

 From birth to graduation of university

 Shinji Maejima was born at Fuefuki, Yamanashi Prefecture in 1903.
 His family were doctors.
 He grew up in his hometown until his secondary education.
 He entered Tokyo University of Foreign Studies in 1921, and majored French language course.
 After graduation, he entered University of Tokyo.
 He studied Pali and Sanskrit in the oriental history seminar.
-In March of 1928, he graduated with a BA from the University of Tokyo, and left for Taiwan.
+In March 1928, he graduated with a BA from the University of Tokyo, and left for Taiwan.

 As an Orientalist (By the end of the Pacific War)

 He became a research assistant of Taihoku Imperial University in April 1928.
 He moved to the National Tainan First Senior High School in 1932 and lectured history there.
 But he was appointed a researcher at the East Asiatic Economic Investigation Bureau under The South Manchuria Railway Company, Ltd., so he left Taiwan in 1940.
 He worked there until the end of the war.
 At the same time, he was also a special lecturer at Meiji Gakuin University.